Demi-urge/menace_sandbox/README.md

 ```python
 uvicorn.run(app, host="0.0.0.0", port=HTTP_PORT, workers=1)
 ```
 Only one connection is processed at a time.
-If `/run` returns `409` queue the request and retry once `/status` reports the agent idle.

-The server enforces this single-connection policy via a global lock.
-Any additional `/run` request made while a job is active immediately receives HTTP
-409. The orchestrator automatically serialises requests by wrapping the client in a ``VisualAgentJobQueue`` so multiple workflows can safely share the agent.
+The orchestrator submits requests directly to ``/run`` and, when the endpoint returns a task id, polls ``/status/<id>`` until the job completes.
+The server enforces the single-connection policy via a global lock but maintains its own queue so multiple workflows can safely share the agent without an in-memory queue.

 Set the environment variable ``VISUAL_TOKEN_REFRESH_CMD`` to a shell command returning a fresh token. ``VisualAgentClient`` runs the command automatically when authentication fails.